Zio-Net/Sagaway/.github/README.md

 });
 ```
 This allows you to handle messages from the same queue for additional purposes, beyond actor method invocations, giving you more flexibility in routing.

-Pay attention, that message body must of type JsonNode:
+Pay attention, that currently there is a restriction to message body type, it must of type JsonNode:
 `[FromBody] JsonNode message`, otherwise UseSagawayCallbackRouter won't work properly.
 You can convert it later to the desired type.
+Other option is to create separate queue for requests, which should not be routed to actor.
+___

-Example of such a binding:
+Example of a binding:

 ```yaml
 apiVersion: dapr.io/v1alpha1